sp-95/fuse-framework/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-FuseMachines Standard could always use more documentation, whether as part of
+Fusemachines Python Framework could always use more documentation, whether as part of
 the official docs, in docstrings, or even on the web in blog posts, articles,
 and such.